geohhot/CloudLine/README.md

 CloudLine
 ========

 Just simple python app for getting weather over terminal.
-Not lot of functions are implemented yet, but **work is in progress** yet
+It takes weather from [OpenWeatherMap](http://openweathermap.org/).
+To run it just clone repository and run `cloudline -l 'your location'`